-Broadwas C.E.
-(VA) Primary School is the ‘data controller’ for the purposes of data protection law.
+Broadwas CE Primary School is the ‘data controller’.
 This means we are responsible for how your personal information is processed and for what purposes.

-You can contact the school as the Data Controller in writing at:
+You can contact the Academy Trust as the Data Controller in writing at:

 A Privacy Notice sets out to individuals how we use any personal information that we hold about them.
 We are required to publish this information by data protection legislation.
 This Privacy Notice explains how we process (collect, store, use and share) personal information about our pupils and parents.